 That was maybe the smoothest I’d ever been.

-And I wasn’t even in pai-
+And I wasn’t even-

 Suddenly a hot white burst of pain ran through me, like my veins had liquid fire, and I collapsed on the elevator floor.
 My hands still holding on to the side rails as I attempted to get up again.